sky-97/flask_todo/README.md

 # flask Todo application

-Flask ToDo  is application, Which i made with help of flask, Where user can a lot of choices to help them keep track of daily obligations, Here user can add task satus.
+Flask ToDo  is application, Which i made with help of flask, Where user can add there Task and status to help them keep track of daily obligations.

 ## Getting Started